jackiehjm/stx-docs/doc/source/dist_cloud/distributed-upgrade-orchestration-process-using-the-cli.rst

 Distributed Upgrade Orchestration Process Using the CLI
 =======================================================

-Distributed upgrade orchestration can be initiated after the upgrade and stability of the System Controller cloud.
-Distributed upgrade orchestration can be initiated after the system controller has been successfully upgraded.
+Distributed upgrade orchestration can be initiated after the System Controller has been successfully upgraded.

 .. rubric:: |context|